apache/royale-docs/component-sets/jewel/jewel-list.md

 When the user selects any item a change event is dispatched and a message appears in the console log showing the "index" and the "item" that correspond to the selection.

-> When programatic _change_ event is needed you can use `selectionChanged` event instead to listen for selection changes.
+> When a programmatic _change_ event is needed you can use the `selectionChanged` event instead to listen for selection changes.

 In __ActionScript__ we can add an event handler this way: